-- the supply of financial securities corresponds to the demand for capital; - the demand for financial securities corresponds to the supply of capital; - the price, the point at which the supply and demand for financial securities are in equilibrium, is therefore the value of security.
-In contrast, the equilibrium price in the traditional view is considered to be the interest rate, or the cost of money.
+- the supply of financial securities corresponds to the demand for capital, - the demand for financial securities correspond the supplus of capital, - the price, the point at which the supply and demand for financial securities are in equilibrium, is therefore the value of security.
+In contrast, the equilibrium price in the traditional view is considered to be the interest rate, or the cost of capital. he is not a buyer but a seller;